How Joe Biden Plans to Transform Education

-Biden's plan for student loans doesn't include the all-out debt forgiveness championed by Sanders and other Democratic candidates.
-Instead, Biden would relax repayment requirements for low-income individuals and improve existing loan forgiveness programs.
+Biden's plan for student loans doesn't include the all-out debt forgiveness championed by Sanders.
+Instead, Biden will relax repayment requirements for low-income individuals and improve existing loan forgiveness programs.

 Biden aims to relax repayment requirements and improve existing loan forgiveness programs.

-Individuals making $25,000 or less per year would not owe any payments on their undergraduate federal student loans and would not accrue any interest.
-Those making more than $25,000 would be automatically enrolled in the income-based repayment program, with the opportunity to opt out if they wish.
+Individuals making $25,000 or less per year will not owe any payments on their undergraduate federal student loans and will not accrue any interest.
+Those making more than $25,000 will be automatically enrolled in the income-based repayment program, with the opportunity to opt out if they wish.

-Those who make over $25,000 would pay 5% of their discretionary income (i.e., income minus the essentials, like taxes, housing, and food) toward their loans.
-After 20 years, the remaining debt of those who are up to date on their payments would be 100% forgiven.
+Those who make over $25,000 will pay 5% of their discretionary income (i.e., income minus the essentials, like taxes, housing, and food) toward their loans.
+After 20 years, the remaining debt of those who are up to date on their payments will be 100% forgiven.